-The human eye is the most important component in visual testing.
+The neural acuity of the human eye is a primary component of visual testing.
 However, there are times when the eye may not be sensitive enough or cannot access the test site.
-In these cases, mechanical and optical equipment should be used to supplement the eye while perform the visual test.
+In these cases, mechanical and optical equipment should be used to supplement the eye while performing a visual inspection.